redbonzai/symfony-microservices/README.md

 - **Local Development**: For development purposes, you can run RabbitMQ, Kafka, and the gRPC environment using Docker containers.
 - **Testing**: Test inter-service communication thoroughly, including testing the behavior under failure conditions.

-By combining gRPC for direct service-to-service calls, RabbitMQ for asynchronous tasks, and Kafka for event-driven communication, you are setting up a powerful, scalable, and flexible microservices architecture.
-This approach allows you to leverage the strengths of each technology and create a system that can handle a wide range of communication patterns and use cases.
+By combining gRPC for direct service-to-service calls, RabbitMQ for asynchronous tasks, and Kafka for event-driven communication, we are setting up a powerful, scalable, and flexible microservices architecture.
+This approach allows us to leverage the strengths of each technology and create a system that can handle a wide range of communication patterns and use cases.

+### Watching Containers for Changes

+- **WatchTower**: Watchtower is an application that will monitor your running Docker containers and watch for changes to the images that those containers were originally started from.
+If watchtower detects that an image has changed, it will automatically restart the container using the new image.

+### API Documentation